Crosspointe

 Across the compiled remarks, at least five listings by different agents explicitly reference a heated pool, including phrases like "Heated salt water pool," "heated swimming pool," and "heated pool, jacuzzi."
 These consistent descriptions, along with several MLS entries marking a heated pool amenity, strongly confirm that Crosspointe offers a heated community pool as part of its shared facilities.

-Multiple listings explicitly reference a heated salt water pool (e.g., 'Heated salt water pool'), which is direct evidence the community pool is saltwater.
+Multiple listings explicitly describe the pool as salt water (e.g., 'Heated salt water pool'), providing strong evidence the community pool is saltwater.

 No analysis available

-I searched for terms like 'coin laundry', 'coin-op', 'quarters', 'card operated' and similar.
-None were found.
-Remarks instead reference in-unit full-size or stackable washers/dryers, so there is no evidence of paid community laundry.
+Searched for terms such as 'coin laundry', 'coin-op', 'quarters', 'card operated' and found none.
+Remarks instead repeatedly reference in-unit washers/dryers; therefore no evidence that any community laundry (paid) exists.

-I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
-There were no references; instead many listings explicitly mention in-unit washers/dryers, so there is no evidence the building has community laundry on every floor.
+Searched public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
+Listings consistently mention in-unit washers/dryers but do not describe community laundry on every floor, so there is no evidence supporting this feature.

 Multiple listings explicitly mention assigned or dedicated stalls: phrases include "one assigned parking stall", "two assigned parking stalls", "two dedicated parking spaces" and "1-assigned parking stall".
 At least 16 listings (matching MLS ASSIGN flag prevalence) reference assigned/reserved parking, so assigned parking availability is strongly supported though some units note a combination of assigned + guest/open stalls (and occasional rented extra stalls).